Safety

 Formazione e sorveglianza sanitaria studenti e lavoratori equiparati

-The course will be held online via Microsoft Teams.
-Students will be enrolled in the class by the course instructor a few days before the course begins.
+Students will be added to the virtual classroom by the instructor a few days before the course begins.

 Health Surveillance